Newfooty Tribute Website.

 Whilst Subbuteo production stayed pretty constant throughout the 1950s, Will Keeling was still tinkering with his design, or perhaps that is still innovating.
 In this era the base was tweaked once again.
 It was still a one piece plastic base with a metal bottom, but the whole base was made slightly larger, with a prominent lip on the rim.
 These were still steep sided.
 The metal base visible underneath was no longer flat across the bottom, but had a round indentation in the middle, so less of the base was touching the playing surface.
 Was this better?
 Someone thought so.
 There was a new goal type too, illustrated above.
 These had metal frames, small wooden side bases and their own instruction sheet.
 I've seen these in sets as early as 1956-57.

 This bagged team is an interesting item, because the assembly sheet explains that is was dual purpose and magnetic.
 The metal in these bases is obviously not lead, and they are magnetized so that they can also be used in Newfooty's magnetic game "Socrates".
 See the Keeling Games page for more details.

-A final run of Newfooty box sets were produced with an attractive yellow lid, featuring Sunderland and Man City, and the standard quotes from Nat Lofthouse, and Stan Matthews.
-These sets sometimes featured all plastic goals, with white posts that clipped onto a moulded green net, but the earlier versions also appeared.
+In the final few years of production, Newfooty box sets were produced with an attractive yellow lid, featuring Sunderland and Man City, as well as the standard quotes from Nat Lofthouse, and Stan Matthews.
+By this point, the sets sometimes featured all plastic goals, with white posts that clipped onto a moulded green net, but as with all Newfooty production, the earlier goal types also appeared.
 As before, it was possible to buy a small basic set, or a bigger version complete with pitch.
 The box of the full edition also featured quotes from two Scottish internationals, George Young (Rangers) and Lawrie Reilly (Hibernian).
 The company also changed address at this time to Primrose Street, Liverpool 4.